G-Research/github-terraformer-configuration-template/README.md

 # Github Terraformer configuration
-This repository contains YAML configuration given to Terraform to manage settings of G-Research org repos.
+This repository contains YAML configuration given to Terraform to manage the settings of this org's repos.

 ## Table of Contents